 If you can’t live without some of these apps, you can still mitigate the risks of having your data online.
 Many apps sell your data to data brokers who trade in personal information.
 Data brokers then sell your personal information to other third parties and even directly to cybercriminals.

 While you can’t totally prevent these apps from collecting and sharing your data as long as you’re still using them, you can stop this information from circulating on the web.
-Remove your personal information from data brokers to stem the flow of your private data and reduce your risk of falling victim to cybercrimes.
+Remove your personal information from the internet and opt out from data brokers to stem the flow of your private data and reduce your risk of falling victim to scams.

 This study is based on Google Play’s data safety section, which was first introduced in April 2022 and fully enforced on July 20, 2022.